Premature babies need to receive good nutrition so they grow at a rate close to that of babies still inside the womb.

 The desired weight gain depends on the baby's size and gestational age.
 Sicker babies may need to be given more calories in order to grow at the desired rate.

 - It might be as little as 5 grams a day for a tiny baby at 24 weeks, or 20 to 30 grams a day for a larger baby at 33 or more weeks.

-- In general, a baby should gain about a quarter of an ounce (30 grams) each day for every pound (1/2 kilogram) he or she weighs.
+- In general, a baby should gain about a quarter of an ounce (30 grams) each day for every pound (1/2 kilogram) they weigh.
 (This is equal to 15 grams per kilogram per day.
 It is the average rate at which a fetus grows during the third trimester).

 Premature babies do not leave the hospital until they are gaining weight steadily and in an open crib rather than an incubator.
 Some hospitals have a rule on how much the baby must weigh before going home, but this is becoming less common.
 In general, babies are at least 4 pounds (2 kilograms) before they are ready to come out of the incubator.